SkylineCommunications/dataminer-docs/develop/CICD/Skyline Communications/Github/Use_Github_Guidelines.md

 You can use GitHub to:

-- Share generic code/scripts or useful tools/libraries with the DataMiner community
+- Share generic code/scripts or useful tools/libraries with the DataMiner community.
-- Collaborate on code with external users
+- Collaborate on code with external users.

 > [!NOTE]
 > At present, **only Automation scripts** have workflows available for packaging and deployment.